skerkour/kerkour.com/content/blog/living-with-one-carry-on-bag/index.md

 * reduced ecological footprint
 * you can keep a similar bag at your parrent's or girlfriend's house in case your's got stolen
 * don't have to spend time selling old stuff
+* my hands are free when I need to carry something else (girlfriend's bag, shopping...)

 ## Drawbacks